Breaking: #107884 - Rework actions to use Buttons API with Components

 Dual-version compatibility

-The create extensions or custom code that works in both TYPO3 v13 and v14, a version switch can be added within event listeners:
+To support both TYPO3 v13 and v14, extensions can use a version check within event listeners:

 class ModifyRecordListRecordActionsEventListener